Is An Anatolian Shepherd the Right Dog for You?

 6. May I visit the ranch and observe your dogs at work?

-Marble Peaks Answer: Yes, visitors are welcome to meet and observe our dogs on the job.
+Marble Peaks Answer: Yes, visitors are welcome to meet our dogs and go out in the pasture to watch them working.

 7. Are the parents evaluated for hereditary defects that might affect health?